- Why should I supplement my horse with the ingredients in Neigh-Lox Advanced?

 - What is the difference between the original Neigh-Lox and Neigh-Lox Advanced?

-The original Neigh-Lox was developed to maintain normal acid levels and a healthy mucosal lining in the stomach.
+The original Neigh-Lox was developed to maintain normal gastric acid levels and a healthy mucosal lining in the stomach.
 By maintaining healthy environment in the stomach your horse’s risk of developing imbalances is greatly reduced.

 Neigh-Lox Advanced combined the ingredients found in the original Neigh-Lox with a proprietary blend of fermentation solubles and Saccharomyces boulardii (a yeast).
 These ingredients work synergistically to support both a healthy foregut and hindgut.